The Best Ever Classic Cornbread

 Step 1: Scald wet ingredients

-Set your oven to 350 F.
+Preheat your oven to 350 F.

-In a small saucepan, heat the butter and half and half until just scalded (steaming but not boiling).
+In a small saucepan, heat the butter and half-and-half until just scalded (steaming but not boiling).

 Step 2: Mix dry ingredients